ros-infrastructure/buildfarm_deployment/README.md

   * `repo::ip`
   * The IP address of the repository instance.

+  * `credentials::jenkins-slave::username`
+  * The name of the credentials
+  * `credentials::jenkins-slave::id`
+  * A UUID for the credentials in thef format `1e7d4696-7fd4-4bc6-8c87-ebc7b6ce16e5`
+  * `credentials::jenkins-slave::passphrase`
+  * The hashed passphrase for the key.
+The UI puts this has in if there's now passphrase `4lRsx/NwfEndwUlcWOOnYg== `
+   * If you would like to modify these values from the default it will likely be easiest to boot an instance.
+Change the credentials via the UI, then grab the values out of the config file.

 On the slave:
 * `master::ip`
 * The IP address of the master instance.